Opinion: I don’t think my memories of the Holocaust will ever go away

 I was born Zsuzsanna Blau in 1930 in Felsogod, Hungary.
 I had one brother, Laci, and a large extended family who we regularly spent time with and who taught me how to cook wonderful Hungarian dishes.

 After the outbreak of the Second World War in September 1939, I began to see antisemitism everywhere.
 There was anti-Jewish graffiti on walls and shop windows, and antisemitic propaganda on the radio.
-Physical attacks also became more common, and Laci was badly beaten at a Boy Scout meeting.
+Physical attacks also became more common, and Laci was badly beaten at a scout meeting.

 In March 1944, the situation deteriorated further when the Nazis invaded Hungary and we all had to wear a yellow Star of David.
 A letter was then issued for all Jewish fathers to attend a meeting to discuss the welfare of their families.
 My father attended this meeting, but it was a trick, and all the men were herded into waiting lorries and taken to a concentration camp.
 I never saw my father again and 77 years later I still don’t know where he died.